CatarinaFjallbark/nc-2024/README.md

 The fronten is created with `npm create vite@latest`

 ## Further development

+* Use generated id instead of phone number as primary key in order to not expose the phone number too much

+### Backend
-* Github actions can be used to deploy the frontend and backend
+* Github actions can be used to deploy the backend

+### Frontend
+* Use internationalization framework